GIFT GIVING IN CHINA*

 in Chinese culture.

-do check the variations from region to region about colors.
+check the variations from region to region about colors.

-Because colors have so many different meanings in this culture, your safest
+Because colors have so many different meanings in this culture, your

-offers this service.
+that offers this service.

 a good cognac, or other fine liqueur